aimicrocot/Summary-Tracker/README.md

 ### About

 An extension that allows hiding messages from the context and summarizing their essence, sending only the most important information to the chat context to save tokens (work in progress).
+Designed for extreme token/cost savings during RP, extending API key lifespan, and preserving context coherence.

 ### Installation